 While writing on the board, I used colour coding: blue for the information, black to highlight verbs used, red for things of importance, and finally a green contour around new language.
 This was language students had included in their sentences, but other students were not familiar with since each one had come up with different sentences.

-In both classes, at the end of the session, I asked students to draw on the diagramme and retell the story.
+At the end of the session, I asked students to draw on the diagramme and retell the story.
 We did this as a relay race.
 One would start, I would say stop, another student would take up from that point and go on with the story.
 We tried this two or three times and it went well.
 Students left the class to do their writing assignment feeling quite confident about it.
 I left thinking about the next stage of the topic which is still going on and I hope to write about it in a next post.

 This post reports on how we worked some time ago with a group of fifth graders (A1 level students, 10 years old) using Norman Rockwell’s “The problem we all live with”.
 The aims were to: